CiscoDevNet/cisco-im-p-api-examples/README.md

 }
 ```

+4. **[OPTIONAL]** Edit `contacts.list` to include contacts for your end user.

-4. If the contact you specified for your end user already exists in
+If the contact you specified for your end user already exists in
 the end user's "buddy list" or "contacts" (or however your client
 refers to contacts), you won't need to use `addcontacts.py`.